For Outgoing Nonprofit Executive Directors & CEOs

 Who am I when this title is gone?

 That guide did not exist.
 Not in the nonprofit sector.
 Not anywhere I could find it.
-Succession plans told the organization what to do.
+Succession plans only scratched the surface of knowledge transfers.
 Search firms managed the hire.
 No one handed the outgoing Executive Director a step-by-step roadmap for how she actually leaves well.

 So I built it.
 The Legacy Leadership Transfer is what I wish I had.